jingwen-z/jingwen-z.github.io/_posts/2021-01-02-second-hand-apartments-transactions-in-paris-1420.md

 </p>

-For this analysis, I only took account of second-hand apartments' transactions with positive area in Paris.
+For this analysis, I only took account of second-hand apartments' transactions with a positive area in Paris.

 ## How large are the apartments?